JanHerca/urantiapedia/output/wikijs/en/index/articles.md

 ![](/image/article/Group_banners/Jan_Herca.jpg)

-Jan Herca is a reader of _The Urantia Book_ who has a website where he shares progress on a novel about the life of Jesus based on _The Urantia Book_ as well as her research on Jesus' time and teachings.
+Jan Herca is a reader of _The Urantia Book_ who has a website where he shares progress on a novel about the life of Jesus based on _The Urantia Book_ as well as his research on Jesus' time and teachings.

 The index of all available articles is here: [Jan Herca's Articles Index](/en/index/articles_jan_herca).